TrackEditor/TrackEditor/README.md

 There are amazing tools to create tracks from scratch: komoot, strava...
 But no GPX editor matches my necessities at 100%.

+### Current status
+This project is being improved or maintained.
+A web version is being developed as an alternative: [TrackEditorWeb](https://github.com/TrackEditor/TrackEditorWeb)

 ## Repository organization
 - **bin**: executable files